ietf-wg-ppm/draft-ietf-ppm-dap/draft-ietf-ppm-dap.md

-When the task ID is known (see {{task-configuration}}), the problem document SHOULD include an additional "taskid" member containing the ID encoded in Base 64 using the URL and filename safe alphabet with no padding defined in sections 5 and 3.2 of {{!RFC4648}}.
+When the task ID is known (see {{task-configuration}}), the problem document SHOULD include an additional "taskid" member containing the ID encoded in Base 64 using the URL and filename safe alphabet with no padding defined in
+{{Sections 5 and 3.2 of !RFC4648}}.

 In the remainder of this document, the tokens in the table above are used to refer to error types, rather than the full URNs.
 For example, an "error of type 'unrecognizedMessage'" refers to an error document with "type" value "urn:ietf:params:ppm:dap:error:unrecognizedMessage".

-This document uses the verbs "abort" and "alert with `[some error message]`" to describe how protocol participants react to various error conditions.
+This document uses the verbs "abort" and "alert with [some error message]" to describe how protocol participants react to various error conditions.
 This implies HTTP status code 400 Bad Request unless explicitly specified otherwise.